AnshulDhamot17/Containers/README.md

 **Running the Container as Eating a Slice of Cake:**

-* Now, say you’re hungry, and you want a slice of cake.
+* Now, say you are hungry and you want a slice of cake.
 You go to the fridge, take out the cake, cut a slice, and start enjoying it.
 This process of slicing and eating makes the cake active in a sense because now you are interacting with it by eating.

 * In technical terms, running a container is similar.
 When you run a container, you are taking that stored ready to go container image and making it active meaning you start it up so you can interact with the application within it.